H1d3r/CS-EXTC2-ICMP/blog.md

 Lets assume that the `ICMP_PAYLOAD_SIZE` is set to 500 bytes.

-> This means that the data/payload field of each ICMP packet will be 500 bytes (4 for tag, 496 for data).
+> This means that the data/payload field of each ICMP packet will be up to 500 bytes (4 for tag, 496 for data).
 >
 > Total packet size will be ICMP_PAYLOAD_SIZE + 8 (ICMP header) + 20 (IPV4) Header = 528 Bytes

 1. **Client Initialization**
    The client starts by opening a raw ICMP socket and preparing to communicate with the controller.
 It embeds a short  message into an **ICMP Echo Request (Type 8)** — this message includes a custom 4-byte tag (`RQ47`) and a 4-byte integer indicating how much data the client expects to receive (e.g., the Beacon payload size).
 This is sent with **sequence number 0**.

-Sequence 0 == Give me payload.
+   > There is one special case. if seq = 0, and the data = `b"I WANT A PAYLOAD"`, the controller will request a payload from the teamserver, and forward it on. <br><br>
+   Why is this needed?
+I ran into some issues with sending the default setup (`arch=X`, `go`, etc) directly from the Client, so the Controller has to send it instead.

 2. **Controller Acknowledgment**
    When the controller receives this specially crafted Echo Request, it verifies the `RQ47` tag and confirms the request by replying with an **ICMP Echo Reply (Type 0)**, also tagged and marked as **sequence 0**.
 The reply includes the total size of the payload to be delivered back to the client.
 3. **Payload Delivery (Controller → Client)**